Mahir-Uddin0/skin-disease-prediction-with-LLM-recommendations/README.md

 Users can upload a skin image, and the system will:

-1. 🔍 Classify the skin disease using a trained deep learning model
+1. 🔍 Classify the skin disease using Data efficient image Transformer (DeiT) model
 2. 📊 Provide prediction confidence
 3. 🤖 Generate structured recommendations using an LLM
 4. ⚡ Return results via a real-time API